How to send a WhatsApp Business broadcast message

 By using the WhatsApp Business API, you eliminate the limitations that come with the regular app.
 Here are the most important benefits of using the API:

 To send a broadcast message via the API, you’ll need to use template messages.
 Template messages have to be approved by WhatsApp before you can send them out.
-WhatsApp will check if the messages abide by their commerce policy.
-Previously, there was a daily limit of 800 templates, but now there are no limits.
-Depending on usage, your daily messaging limit can vary, and even reach up to 100K templates or unlimited.
-You can learn more about messaging limits here.
+They’ll check if the messages abide by their commerce policy.
+The templates can be personalized with placeholders like [name], [business name], [order number], and so on.

-WhatsApp broadcast message samples for different use cases
+Samples of WhatsApp broadcast messages for different situations

 Now that you are completely up-to-date on what a broadcast message is and how you can use it, it’s time for some inspiration.